apollographql/apollo-server/docs/source/api/apollo-server.md

   size of 30MiB, which is generally sufficient unless the server is processing a high number of unique operations.

+* `stopOnTerminationSignals`: `boolean`

+By default (when running in Node and when the `NODE_ENV` environment variable does not equal `test`), ApolloServer listens for the `SIGINT` and `SIGTERM` signals and calls `await this.stop()` on itself when it is received, and then re-sends the signal to itself so that process shutdown can continue.
+Set this to false to disable this behavior, or to true to enable this behavior even when `NODE_ENV` is `test`.
+You can manually invoke `stop()` in other contexts if you'd like.
+Note that `stop()` does not run synchronously so it cannot work usefully in an `process.on('exit')` handler.

 #### Returns

 `ApolloServer`